Authorities: Deputy hurt, shooter dead in Louisiana standoff

-VIDALIA, La. — A sheriff’s deputy was shot and wounded in a standoff Thursday in a Louisiana city near the Mississippi River and the shooter died, authorities said.
+VIDALIA, La. — An armed robbery suspect was killed and a sheriff’s deputy was shot and wounded in a shootout Thursday in a Louisiana city near the Mississippi River, authorities said.

 Concordia Parish Officer Walter Mackel was shot when he knocked at an apartment door while investigating a holdup earlier in the day at the complex in Vidalia, KNOE-TV reported.
-The station said that a robot was used to find the suspect, but that the sheriff’s office did not immediately say how the suspect had died.
+The station said that a robot was used to find the suspect.

 Mackel was taken to University Medical Center in Jackson, Mississippi, where officers from Pearl, Mississippi, were giving “positive updates” on his condition, the sheriff’s office said in a Facebook post.
-Specifics of the officer’s condition weren’t immediately released.
+State police described his injuries as “moderate to severe,” but said he was stable.

 Earlier Thursday, the sheriff’s office reported that its deputies and officers from Vidalia and Ferriday, Louisiana, and from Natchez and Adams County, Mississippi, were “working a standoff” at an apartment in the River Meadows Apartments in Vidalia.